 §1512 does not apply to defendants' innocent remarks or other acts unintended to affect the proceeding.
 See United States v Wilson, 565 F. Supp.
 1416, 1431 (S.D.N.Y.
 1983).

 From 2003 to 2008 there was little, if any, opposition to the false claims business run by the NYC DOE and the Office of General Counsel, headed by Theresa Europe ("the Gotcha Squad").
-See also my article on the misinformation of the Bloomberg/klein/education mafia, Steven Brill for more on exactly how the Gotcha Squad works at 3020-a.
-Many people gave up, settled out of the 3020-a, resigned or retired.
+See also my article on the misinformation of the Bloomberg/Klein/education mafia, Steven Brill for more on exactly how the Gotcha Squad works at 3020-a.
+Many people gave up, settled out of the 3020-a, resigned, or retired.
 The effect of getting out early, before an arbitrator determined a punishment for your supposedly horrific misconduct or incompetency at 3020-a, was to put you in a precarious position as an ATR ("Absent Teacher Reserve") without rights or without any job at all.

 In Rethinking Wrongful Discharge: A Continuum Approach by Robert C. Bird, (University of Cincinnati Law Review, Winter, 2004, 73 U. Cin.
 L. Rev. 517) Bird writes:

 “Employers acting with just cause treat their employees with punctilious concern for fairness and equity.
 Only the most qualified employees are promoted.
 Office politics and arbitrary decision making do not infect the employment relationship...We hold "just cause" is a fair and honest cause or reason, regulated by good faith on the part of the party exercising the power.
-We further hold a discharge for "just cause" is one which is not for any arbitrary, capricious, or illegal reason and which is one based on facts (1) supported by substantial evidence and (2) reasonably believed by the employer to be true.”
+We further hold a discharge for "just cause" is one that is not for any arbitrary, capricious, or illegal reason and which is one based on facts (1) supported by substantial evidence and (2) reasonably believed by the employer to be true.”

 The NYC panel of Arbitrators are told by the Gotcha Squad to disregard these well known rules.
 Alan Berg, an Arbitrator on the panel, exonerated a teacher brought to 3020-a before him, and told me that he was punished by Theresa Europe for making the decision that he did; following his determination, he was moved from the Administrative Trials Unit (ATU) to the dreaded Teacher Performance Unit or TPU.
 I have heard Gotcha Squad member Dennis Da Costa screaming at Arbitrator Anne Powers that she "better do what he says, "or else".She does as she is told by Dennis.

 Additionally, Theresa Europe places everyone who has been charged on a blacklist which will hamper any employer from hiring you in the future.
-This blacklist is the notorious "Ineligible/Inquiry" List from which attorney Ed Wolf was able to remove Philomena Breenan.
+This blacklist is the notorious "Ineligible/Inquiry" List from which attorney Ed Wolf was able to remove Philomena Brennan.
 Ms. Europe can take people off if she wants, and she puts people on there also whenever she wants to, it seems to me.
 NYS Supreme Court Judge Alice Schlesinger ordered Ms. Europe to tell her how she, Europe, put people on the list and took the names off, in the case of Philomena Brennan v NYC DOE (Index no. 112977/09).

 The rubberization process is arbitrary, malicious, and discretionary.